Luis Egidio Meléndez: Career

 After a fire at the Alcázar of Madrid in 1753 destroyed scores of illuminated choir books, Francisco coaxed his 37-year-old son to return to Spain to help paint new miniatures.
 Though Meléndez eventually executed scores of still lifes for the royal household, he did not secure an official appointment to serve the king.

 Meléndez worked out of Madrid and initially painted an array of subjects.
 In 1760 Meléndez's petition for the position of court painter was refused, despite the caliber of his early works.
-He painted some religious works but began specializing in still life after 1760, a decorative genre that could be produced without commission and was therefore lucrative for artists without royal patronage or the support of the Academy.
+He painted some religious works but began specializing in still life after 1760, a decorative genre that could be produced without commission and was therefore lucrative for artists without royal patronage or the support of the academy.
 Between 1759 and 1772, he created at least 44 still lifes for the private museum of natural history belonging to the Prince of Asturias, who later became King Charles IV of Spain.
 Of these paintings thirty nine are today in the Museo del Prado, and it is rare to find his work outside of Spain.

-Despite his talent, Meléndez lived in poverty for most of his life, and in 1772 in a letter to the king he declared that he only owned his pencils.
+Despite his talent, Meléndez lived in poverty for most of his life, and in 1772 in a letter to the king he declared that he only owned his brushes.
 Unappreciated in his time, when he died in Madrid in 1780, he was indigent.